best

 • a cleaner long-term Home Assistant-centric deployment

 For total beginners, Green is still easier to recommend.
-Yellow is better seen as the more committed choice.
+A Pi 5 or mini PC running HAOS is better seen as the more committed choice, now that the Yellow is discontinued.

 Which hub I would choose for different buyers